Þorrablót and þorramatur – the Icelandic food feast!

 Þorrablót

-During the Romanticism movement and the Icelandic independence movement in the late-19th century, Icelandic students in Copenhagen met to eat traditional food, recite Icelandic poems and have a thoroughly Icelandic celebration.
+During the Romanticism movement and the Icelandic independence movement in the late 19th century, Icelandic students in Copenhagen met to eat traditional food, recite Icelandic poems and have a thoroughly Icelandic celebration.
 The Reykjavík Archaeology Association then held a þorrablót in 1880.

 What delicacies are served at þorrablót?